 Clematis ‘Fragrant Oberon’

 Another recent hybrid of two New Zealand species, bred in the early 1990s but only available recently.
 It has strongly perfumed flowers, each about 3cm wide, from February to May.
 Up to about 1.5m tall.

 Big, leathery leaves emerge copper-coloured, maturing to a shiny green.
 Clusters of pink-tinged buds open to white flowers from February to May.
-The perfume from hundreds of flowers on mature plants can be powerful.
+The perfume from hundreds of these winter flowering clematis flowers on mature plants can be powerful.

 Clematis armandii ‘Snowdrift’

-Just as vigorous and sweetly scented as the species, this cultivar flowers at the same time, but the tepals are narrow and slightly twisted, so they look star-like.
+Just as vigorous and sweetly scented as the species, this winter flowering clematis cultivar flowers at the same time, but the tepals are narrow and slightly twisted, so they look star-like.
 Best planted in a south-facing, sunny situation away from cold winds.

 This tender species is usually in flower in December and is as jolly as any Christmas decoration.
 The green, bean-shaped buds open to reveal flowers with dangling purple stamens.
 In most parts of the country this species needs the comfort of a cold greenhouse or conservatory.

 Another tender New Zealand hybrid, this winter flowering clematis needs winter protection so is best grown in a conservatory or cold glasshouse.
 It’s a compact, scrambling plant with stems 60cm long and bears strongly citrus-scented flowers from February to April.